 Check out these inspirational Fit Mammas wearing their Pregnant Not Powerless vests with pride!

 Every pregnant woman who wears the Pregnant Not Powerless vest is making a difference, inspiring other women that exercise during pregnancy is not only safe but beneficial for both mother and baby.
-Join our gallery of inspirational FittaMammas and help spread the message ….it’s so important!
+Join our inspirational FittaMammas and help spread the message ….it’s so important!